Symptoms of Attentional Struggles

 Difficulties with any of the Dynamics of Attending can show up in a variety of ways.
 Below is a composite list of only some of the ways “impaired attention” shows up in bona fide ADDers.

-- Few individuals on the ADD side of the diagnostic line exhibit everything on the list below, and almost all of them struggle with a great many things that aren’t listed at all.
+- Very few individuals on the ADD side of the diagnostic line exhibit everything on the list below, and almost all of them struggle with a great many things that aren’t listed at all.

-- There are also a large number of overworked or under-slept non-ADDers and aging Baby Boomers who fit the ADD profile frequently enough to make them scratch their heads, wondering if they are part of the ADD population themselves.
+- There are also a large number of overworked, over-stressed or under-slept “regular folks” and aging Baby Boomers who fit the ADD profile frequently enough to make them scratch their heads wondering if they are, in fact, part of the diagnostic ADD population themselves.

 Symptoms and Manifestations of Attentional Struggles